 Some common outcomes of service-learning are higher grades, persistence rates, and levels of academic engagement; academic gains (including application of course learning); increases in critical thinking and writing skills; greater interaction with faculty; greater levels of civic behavior, social responsibility, understanding of social justice, and sense of self-efficacy; gains in moral reasoning; greater tolerance and reduced stereotyping; and greater commitment to service-oriented career (Brownell and Swaner 2010: 48).

 Students can find service-learning courses through OASIS by selecting Service-Learning on the Schedule of Classes search page (see image below).
 Also, please note that the phrase "Service-Learning Experience" will appear underneath service-learning course titles on your curricular transcript.

-Examples of service-learning courses offered in past semesters at USF include, but are not limited to, the following:
+Examples of service-learning courses offered in past or current semesters at USF include, but are not limited to, the following: